Guuruuu/Web-Application-Project/README.md

    ssh -i your-key-pair.pem ec2-user@your-ec2-public-ip
    ```

-Of course!
-Here is the updated guide with the steps to create a directory, navigate to it, create a Dockerfile, and then build the container:

 ### 2. Containerize the Web Application and Push to ECR
 1. **Create an ECR Repository**:
    - Open the Amazon ECR console.